 Weslaco business a total loss following fire

-A Weslaco business has been deemed a total loss following an early morning fire on Friday, according to Hidalgo County Fire Marshal Homera Garza.
+A Weslaco business has been deemed a total loss following an early morning fire on Friday, according to Hidalgo County Fire Marshal Homero Garza.

 Garza said the fire occurred at 88 Motors, located at 8413 FM 88, at around 3 a.m.
 The Weslaco Fire Department responded to the fire and received assistance from the Elsa Fire Department.